atik65/java/bankingSystem/readme.md

-## bankingSystem is the entire project folder
+## bankingSystem is the entire project folder (open this folder in your IDE) and bankAccount is the package name.

 ## How to run the project